SidKad2003/TableNetForBunker/README.md

 Segmentation: [What is Semantic Segmentation?](https://www.youtube.com/watch?v=5QUmlXBb0MY)

 [what are Masks and Contours in Computer Vision?](https://www.google.com/search?q=what+are+masks+and+contours+computer+vision&oq=what+are+masks+and+contours+computer+vision&gs_lcrp=EgZjaHJvbWUyBggAEEUYOdIBCDM4ODhqMGo0qAIAsAIA&sourceid=chrome&ie=UTF-8)
+### why RNNs?
+can bag of words effectively do sentiment analysis on these sentences he is a good boy not boy is not bad she is not a bad girl
+ChatGPT
+The bag of words (BoW) model can be used for sentiment analysis, but it may not capture the nuances present in the given sentences effectively.
+Let's see how the BoW model represents these sentences:

+"He is a good boy":

+BoW representation: {he, is, a, good, boy}
+Frequency representation: {1, 1, 1, 1, 1}
+"Not boy is not bad":

+BoW representation: {not, boy, is, bad}
+Frequency representation: {2, 1, 1, 1}
+"She is not a bad girl":

+BoW representation: {she, is, not, a, bad, girl}
+Frequency representation: {1, 1, 1, 1, 1, 1}
+Now, let's consider sentiment analysis.
+The BoW model only captures the frequency of words, without considering the context or negation.
+In these sentences, the word "not" is used to negate sentiments, but the BoW model doesn't distinguish between positive and negative contexts.
+As a result:

+Sentence 1: "He is a good boy" - The BoW representation doesn't explicitly capture the sentiment, but it contains positive words like "good," which may indicate a positive sentiment.
+Sentence 2: "Not boy is not bad" - The BoW representation counts the word "not" twice, which may skew the sentiment analysis.
+It doesn't differentiate between "not bad" and "bad."
+Sentence 3: "She is not a bad girl" - Similar to sentence 2, the BoW representation counts the word "not," but it doesn't capture the sentiment of "not bad."
+While the BoW model can provide some insights into sentiment analysis, it may not be sufficient for nuanced understanding.
+More advanced techniques, such as word embeddings or deep learning models like recurrent neural networks (RNNs) or transformers, are better suited for sentiment analysis tasks as they can capture semantic relationships and contextual information more effectively.

 ## Description
 In this project we will implement an end-to-end Deep learning architecture which will not only localize the Table in an image, but will also generate structure of Table by segmenting columns in that Table.
 After detecting Table structure from the image, we will use Pytesseract OCR package to read the contents of the Table.